-- 1) Serve as the lead person responsible for facilitating implementation of DASA. - 2) Participate in required training to respond to human relations in the areas of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, and gender, gender identity or expression. - 3) Be accessible to students and other staff for consultation and guidance relative to DASA. - 4) Accept reports regarding violations and conduct investigations.

-5) Maintain a professional, ethical relationship with students and all other BOCES stakeholder groups.
+- Serve as the lead person responsible for facilitating implementation of DASA. - 2.
+Participate in required training to respond to human relations in the areas of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, and gender, gender identity or expression. - 3.
+Be accessible to students and other staff for consultation and guidance relative to DASA. - 4.
+Accept reports regarding violations and conduct investigations. - 5.
+Maintain a professional, ethical relationship with students and all other BOCES stakeholder groups. - 6.
+Protect student, teacher and principal personally identifiable information (PII) following guidelines outlined by the BOCES' Data Protection Officer, and participate in the annual data privacy and security awareness training offered to all staff.